-Daimler directors to meet over alleged German auto cartel - sources
+Daimler board to discuss alleged German auto cartel: sources

 German magazine Der Spiegel reported on Friday that German carmakers colluded to fix the prices of diesel emissions treatment systems using industry committees.
 Companies found guilty of breaching EU cartel rules face fines of as much as 10 percent of their global revenue.

+VW, Europe's largest automaker, will also hold a supervisory board meeting on Wednesday about the alleged collusion.

-These auto industry committees operated outside of the official industry association VDA, which counts foreign suppliers and foreign-owned carmakers like Opel among its members.
+The auto industry committees allegedly used to fix prices operated outside of the official industry association VDA, which counts foreign suppliers and foreign-owned carmakers like Opel among its members.

-In a statement, VDA said compliance policies for members preclude anti-competitive behavior, adding the issues being probed by regulators "relate to a format which was not part of the VDA and its work."
+In a statement, VDA said compliance policies for members preclude anti-competitive behavior, adding the issues being probed by regulators "relate to a format which was not part of the VDA and its work".

 "A couple of months ago manufacturers approached VDA, to integrate further development, standard setting and norm setting activities into VDA," the association said, adding existing members were being consulted about how to deal with the matter.

-Reporting by Ilona Wissenbach and Jan Schwartz; Writing by Edward Taylor; Editing by Mark Potter
+Reporting by Ilona Wissenbach and Jan Schwartz, additional reporting by Diane Bartz; Writing by Edward Taylor and Andreas Cremer; Editing by Mark Potter and Alexander Smith